JunkyPic/loginSystem/README.md

 loginSystem
 ===========

-A simple PHP login system using Cookies and Sessions
+A simple PHP login system using Sessions

 This README contains a lot more things than it should.
 I will SOON modify it.

-A simple (probably not so secure) Login Script

-THIS IS A TEST TEXT

 A few things to note and some TODOs:
    - SOON - Trademark - See this link for clarification - http://www.wowwiki.com/Soon
    - First run the files in the _installation folder!
+	  - Modify the credentials in _installation/create_db.php to suit your own.
+Do the same with _installation/create_tables.php.
       - Run create_db.php then create_tables.php.
 A more user friendly interface will come.
 SOON.
    - Password hasing is set(for the moment) to sha1.
 I will use password_hash() once I upgrade to PHP 5.4.x.
 Currently using a lower version.
 SOON.
    - Some parts of the code are repetitive(not so great, I know) I will change that SOON.